Fellow Membership Programme

 • Who is eligible for a fellowship?

-Only citizens from Latin America and the Caribbean (LAC) are eligible for UNU-BIOLAC fellowships.
-These are short-term fellowships (no more than three months) for research and training at institutes located in the LAC region.
-Fellowships do not cover long-term study such as master’s degrees or PhD programmes.
+Only citizens from Latin America and the Caribbean (LAC) currently living in the Americas are eligible for UNU-BIOLAC fellowships.
+Fellowships do not cover long-term study, such as master’s degrees or PhD programmes.

 • Where can fellowships and/or academic activities take place?

-The activities funded by UNU-BIOLAC can only take place at institutions located in countries in the Latin American and Caribbean region.
+The activities funded by UNU-BIOLAC can only occur at institutions located in Latin American and Caribbean countries.

 • Is it possible to apply for a grant from UNU-BIOLAC to attend a course?

-No. Short-term fellowship grants offered by UNU-BIOLAC are for conducting research for a maximum period of three months in a country different from that of the researcher.
-Fellowships do not include participation in scientific courses or meetings, even those sponsored by UNU-BIOLAC.
+No. Short-term fellowship grants offered by UNU-BIOLAC are for conducting research for three months in a country different from the applicant's home institution.
+Fellowships are not designed for participation in scientific courses or meetings only, even those sponsored by UNU-BIOLAC.
+A limited number of Travel grants from UNU-BIOLAC are available following a different application.

 • When is the fellowship application period?